-You will need to make a front tank support from scrap ply and fit to either the base or top of the tank for support.
-We chose the top in this case and hung the tank from the top.
+You will need to make a front tank support from scrap ply and fit to the base of the fuse for support.
 This tank needs to slide to the rear of the front bay right up against the intake ducting as pictured so that the scale cockpit can fit later.

 - Temporarily install the engine bypass and thrust tube for fit. - This will also assist in the stabilisation of the trust tube and help to centre this with the thrust line of the engine. - Connect the fuel tank and UAT together.
-As I prefer to run my fuel tanks in series when using multiple tanks, however as we have a single tank the sequence of filling of tanks is as follows: - 1.
+As I prefer to run my fuel tanks in series when using multiple tanks, the sequence of filling of tanks is as follows: - 1.
 Intairco UAT - 2.
-Front Tank. - Check the position of the tank once more.
-When satisfied, either tack glue or screew the mounting blocks together with the tank in pace with silicon, hot glue of goo. - Check the fuel lines for nicks and cuts as you proceed through the next steps. - Connect the fuel pickup from the front tank to the optional UAT or to the fuel pump.
-I have located the UAT at the front of the rear component board which has worked well with balance as I have placed all my batteries forward.
+Front Tank. - Check the position of the tanks once more with the engine bypass in place.
+When satisfied, tack glue the tanks in pace with silicon, hot glue of goo. - If you prefer to establish the tanks in parallel first: - Check the fuel lines for nicks and cuts as you proceed through the next steps. - Connect the fuel pickup from the front tank to the optional UAT or to the fuel pump.
+I have located the UAT at the front of the component board which has worked well with balance.